-It has been suggested that partial twisting of the umbilical cord in the womb, or a greater than average length of umbilicus, may lead to dilation of the urachal tube and subsequent failure to close at birth.
-A patent urachus can also be acquired within the first few weeks of life, even after the urachus originally appeared to have sealed at birth, especially in foals that spend longer than usual periods laying down, therefore debilitated and systemically ill foals are most at risk for developing a patent urachus.
+It has been suggested that partial twisting of the umbilical cord in the womb, or a greater than average umbilical length, may lead to dilation of the urachal tube and subsequent failure to close at birth.
+A patent urachus can also be acquired within the first few weeks of life, even after the urachus originally appeared to have sealed at birth.
+This is especially common in foals that spend longer than usual periods of time laying down, therefore making debilitated and systemically ill foals most at risk for developing a patent urachus.
 This type of patent urachus is most commonly associated with a navel infection.

-Early signs of infection may include an enlarged navel that is painful to the touch and discharge of pus from the navel opening.
+Early signs of infection may include an enlarged navel that is painful to the touch and purulent discharge from the navel opening.
 Navel infections can easily spread through the bloodstream causing:

 - loss of appetite

 - signs of serious systemic illness such as: